 If you’re one of the many people who need dental implants and you have Medicare insurance, you probably have a lot of questions such as, “What are dental implants,” and, “Does Medicare cover dental implants?”

 A dental implant is an artificial tooth with a titanium post that’s surgically attached to the jaw.
 About 450,000 people have dental implants every year.

 Original Medicare (Part A and Part B) does not cover dental implants or routine dental care.
 However, private insurance policies called Medicare Advantage (MA) plans can offer coverage for additional services Original Medicare does not, including dental services.

 If you need dental insurance, an agent with Medicare Plan Finder can work with you to find a MA plan in your area that offers dental coverage.
 Some plans also offer coverage for vision, hearing and even fitness classes along with all of the services that Original Medicare covers.

-Some people may find that their MA plan will not cover all of their dental needs.
+Some people may find that their Medicare Advantage plan does not cover all of their dental needs.
 Those people may need additional dental coverage from private policies called commercial dental insurance plans to cover major procedures such as dental implants.

 Does Medicaid Pay for Dental Implants?

 Medicaid is both federally and state-funded.
 The program helps people who qualify to pay for their health insurance.
 Every state has different rules about dental coverage.
 While most states provide at least emergency dental services for adults, not all states provide comprehensive dental coverage.

 If you qualify for Medicaid and have questions about what services your state covers, contact your local Medicaid office.